snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 :heavy_check_mark: :hear_no_evil: :pushpin: **[Acoustic tile panels](https://studiov2.feltright.com/?import=7F-yB9vS9P)** are sound-dampening *and* double as pinboards, so we can hang up (and change up!) artistic creations.

-:heavy_check_mark: :sunrise_over_mountains: **Color palette fits our aesthetic.** The colors are a little *intense*, I know. :rainbow: :sunrise:
+:heavy_check_mark: :rainbow: **Color palette fits our aesthetic.** The colors are a little *intense*, I know.
 But they're perfect for my kid (he wanted *even more* color than this :open_mouth:), and they look cohesive from other parts of our home:

 ![Organization](../assets/img/acoustic-hallway1.jpg){: .mx-auto.d-block :}
 :eyes: You can read more about our [family pictures wall](../2025-12-16-gallery-wall#family-pictures) and my [wall-mounted linens cabinet](../2022-01-18-linens).